ganesh-2709/DSA-Practice/README.md

 # DSA-Practice
-Solutions to DSA problems with optimal approaches, test cases, and explanations.
+Solutions of DSA problems with optimal approaches, test cases, and explanations.